-Platinum award-winning artist, Lance Ellington, is the resident voice on Strictly Come Dancing and one of the UK’s most prominent male vocalists.
-His regular appearances on the BBC’s globally successful prime time show have endeared him to millions of UK dance and music fans and his charismatic style and sultry tones have entertained more than 30 million people world wide.
+Platinum award-winning artist, Lance Ellington, is a former resident voice on Strictly Come Dancing and one of the UK’s most prominent male vocalists.
+His regular appearances for 16 years on the BBC’s globally successful prime time show endeared him to millions of UK dance and music fans and his charismatic style and sultry tones have entertained more than 30 million people world wide.

 The son of legendary 1950’s bandleader Ray Ellington, Lance’s elegant vocal style has been in great demand from the world’s top recording artists, and he has worked with artists such as Sting, Michael Jackson, Tina Turner, Freddie Mercury, Lionel Richie, George Michael, Paul Carrack, Take That and Robbie Williams.
 Lance has also worked in concert alongside George Benson, Natalie Cole, James Brown, Gary Barlow, Susan Boyle and Anton du Beke.